11 Things You Should Know Ahead of Your Wedding Makeup and Hair Trial

 Ijeoma Ezinne Chimezie, owner of Ijeoma Ezinne Beauty in Bloomfield, agrees.
 "A general rule of thumb that's used by some makeup artists is the trial/preview is half the price of the wedding day beauty service," she says.
 "Depending on your location, the experience of the artist, both of these prices can vary."
 Call your hair and makeup pros to get their rates before heading over so there are no unwanted surprises at the end of the appointments.

-5 Ways to Prep for Your Hair and Makeup Trial
+When to Book Hair and Makeup Trial for Wedding

 2. Find Inspirational Photos of Hair and Makeup

+Have absolutely no way to articulate what you like?
 Another helpful way for you to communicate what you're looking for is to describe what you don't want.
 Have you been in a wedding party where you disliked how you looked?
-Tell the stylists why you felt that way.
-If your stylists know what to stay away from, your trial will be so much more efficient—you won't need to wait until each look is finished to figure out what you don't like.
+Tell the stylists why you felt that way, Lo says.
+Your trial will be much more efficient if your stylists know what to stay away from, and you won't need to wait until each look is finished to figure out what you don't like about it.